domi413/TypeTrace/README.md

 This is the GitHub repository of the TypeTrace source code

 ## Installing the Project

-To install the project on any linux distro run the following command:
+You can install TypeTrace on any linux distro by pasting the following command into the terminal:

 ```
 curl --proto '=https' --tlsv1.2 -sSf https://raw.githubusercontent.com/domi413/TypeTrace/refs/heads/main/install.sh | sh
 ```

 Note that:

-- Meson requires development libraries for GTK4, Libadwaita, GLib, and Libevdev.
+- The local install requires GTK4 to be installed.
 - Flatpak simply requires flatpak to be installed.

 ## Running the Project